 Risk communication is a very important part of flood risk management for any feature that affects floodwaters, especially levees and dams.
 The State Risk Management Team and USACE districts in Missouri are committed to bring you the best information on these topics.
 This web page has more on the risk management work with levees.

 Return to Missouri Silver Jackets main web page

-The SRMT, under a proposed project with SEMA and the Silver Jackets interagency proposals, did six newsletters to improve the public understanding of flood risks in and around levees.
+The SRMT, under the leadership of Missouri SEMA, applied the Silver Jackets interagency nonstructural proposals to do six newsletters to improve the public understanding of flood risks in and around levees.
+Issue 5, below, covered additional measures that reduce flood risks.
 All issues are in the articles at the bottom left of this web page.

 Both Missouri SEMA and MDNR worked under a levee safety project with USACE that introduced several newsletters, held a levee dialogue with MLDDA, and developed this roles-responsibility matrix.
 This tool helps to understand who does what and when.

 As part of the dialogue between partners in Missouri, the SRMT has realized that understanding the roles of each entity is a first step in addressing risk management options in the levee safety work.
 The complexity of the interactions between agencies, communities, and levee sponsors, through a variety of programs, is challenging and partially shown below.